worldmaking/datt3074/index.md

   - Maybe you will replace some `param` objects with your own LFO modulations, for example.
   - Maybe you will also combine this with some of the patchers we have built in class.
   - Or maybe you will experiment around to discover something new!
+  - At this stage in the course it doesn't matter too much if you don't understand everything within the example  patches -- the goal here is to explore and discover -- and to learn how to connect things and modulate things in a way that you can control.

 **Be sure to follow all the [general procedures for assignment patches]**(#general-procedures-for-assignment-patches)